WyvernIXTL/wuerfel-rs/README.md

 wuerfel -l long
 wuerfel -l memorable
 ```
-I explicitly recommend at least 110 bits of entropy for encryption purposes
+I recommend at least 110 bits of entropy for encryption purposes
 and at least 80 bits of entropy for authentication purposes.

 More is better!

 ## Security

-* The password lists where unaltered taken from the eff webpage and are parsed on build time.
+* The password lists where unaltered taken from the [eff webpage](https://www.eff.org/dice) and are parsed at build time.
-* The random values are generated stem from the ["operating-system’s random data source"](https://docs.rs/rand/latest/rand/rngs/struct.OsRng.html).
+* The ["operating-system’s random data source"](https://docs.rs/rand/latest/rand/rngs/struct.OsRng.html) is used for all random data.
-* The password and the random numbers are zeroized (but with not guarantee).
+* Passwords and the random numbers they derive from are zeroized (but with no guarantees).